-The two simplest ways of increasing write performance are:
+The two simplest ways of increasing write performance are the following:

 batch.size).
 The larger the batch, the fewer transactions are executed to write all of your data, and the less transactional overhead is incurred.

-* Ensure that your Neo4j instance has ample free heap & properly sized page cache.
-Small heaps will make you unable to commit large batches, which in turn will slow overall import
+Ensure that your Neo4j instance has ample free heap and properly sized page cache.
+Small heaps make you unable to commit large batches, which in turn slows overall import.

-In some cases, Neo4j will reject write transactions due to a deadlock exception that you may see in the stacktrace.
+In some cases, Neo4j rejects write transactions due to a deadlock exception that you may see in the stacktrace.

-This Neo4j Knowledge Base entry describes the issue.
+This Neo4j Knowledge Base article describes the issue.

 If some simultaneous other thread is attempting to write to those nodes too often, deadlock

-In general, the solution is to repartition the dataframe prior to writing it to Neo4j, to avoid multiple partitioned writes from locking the same nodes & relationships.
+In general, the solution is to repartition the DataFrame before writing it to Neo4j, to avoid multiple partitioned writes from locking the same nodes and relationships.

 java.lang.ClassCastException: org.apache.spark.unsafe.types.UTF8String cannot be cast to java.lang.Long

 This is typically due to a field having different types on the same nodes label.
-You can solve it by adding APOC to your Neo4j installation; this will remove the error but all the values for that field will be casted to String.
-This because Spark is not schema free, and need each column to always have the same type.
+You can solve it by installing APOC: this removes the error, but all the values for that field are cast to String.
+This happens because Spark is not schema-free and needs each column always to have its own type.

 You can read more here.

-Unfortunately this is a known issue and is there for Neo4j 3.* and Neo4j 4.0.
-With Neo4j 4.1+ you will get the same order as specified in the return statement.
+Unfortunately, this is a known issue and is there for Neo4j 3.x and Neo4j 4.0.
+From Neo4j 4.1 onwards, you get the same order as it’s specified in the return statement.

-TableProvider implementation org.neo4j.spark.DataSource cannot be written with ErrorIfExists mode, please use Append or Overwrite modes instead.
+I am getting an error TableProvider implementation org.neo4j.spark.DataSource cannot be written with ErrorIfExists mode, please use Append or Overwrite modes instead.
+What should I do?

 and that is the default save mode.